techyizu/techyizu.github.io/events/fail-faster-2016.md

 # Fail Faster 2016

-## How to Fail Faster on your way to success in 2016?
+## Fail Faster on your way to success in 2016